 The Graduate Diploma in Arts is designed for students who have an undergraduate degree in an unrelated area of study.
 If you're keen for further study, or want to gain new skills, you'll be introduced to a specialised area and emerge with a fresh body of knowledge.
 The 12-month structure gives you an opportunity to explore a new discipline before deciding on a longer period of study - it's an ideal program because there's no assumed knowledge in your chosen area.

 Mix and match your subjects in the Graduate Diploma in Arts and improve your communication, critical thinking, and problem-solving skills.
-After graduating, you may be eligible for a postgraduate diploma in Arts or a range of Masters by coursework.
+After graduating, you may be eligible for a Graduate Diploma in Arts (Advanced) or a range of Masters by coursework.

 Where will it take me?